timpark0807/self-taught-swe/Algorithms/BigO.md

 ## What is an Algorithm?
 An algorithm is a set of instructions to find the solution to a problem.

+We need to choose the correct data structure for our algorith in order for the algorithm to be efficient.

 ## Benefits of Big O
 - Ignores differences in hardware, programming language, and other external factors that effect run time.
 - Allows us to explain how algorithms behave as the input grows larger